Canonical variational completion and 4D Gauss-Bonnet gravity: Variational completion of 4D Gauss-Bonnet gravity

 where we used \(g_{\mu\nu}g^{\mu\nu} = D\) as well as

 and the appearing traces are given by

-We see that the first two terms give us the Einstein-Hilbert Lagrangian density, as one would have expected.
+We see that the first two terms in the last line of \eqref{eq:vainbergtonti} give us the Einstein-Hilbert Lagrangian density plus the densitized cosmological constant, as one would have expected.
 For the last terms, however, we observe the following:

-\begin{enumerate} \item First, note that the procedure giving us the Vainberg-Tonti Lagrangian density is not well-defined for the last two terms in \(D = 4\) dimensions, since in that case one would obtain a term proportional to \(t^{-1}\) in the integral~\eqref{eq:vainbergtonti}, which would diverge.
+\begin{enumerate} \item First, in \(D = 4\) dimensions, the procedure giving us the Vainberg-Tonti Lagrangian density is not well-defined for any of the last two terms (taken separately), since in that case one would obtain a term proportional to \(t^{-1}\) in the integral~\eqref{eq:vainbergtonti} - which would thus diverge.
 Hence, we can perform the integration only in \(D > 4\) dimensions, in which case one obtains a factor \((D - 4)^{-1}\) in the result.

 \item The combination of the last two terms satisfies

 and so the full Lagrangian~\eqref{eq:vainbergtonti} indeed recovers the gravitational part of the action~\eqref{eq:gbaction}, hence confirming the validity of the variational completion procedure for the full field equations~\eqref{eq:gbfield2}.